What is AdBlue®?

-AdBlue® is a highly purified colorless liquid.
+AdBlue® is a highly purified colourless liquid.
 It contains demineralized water and urea (32.5%).

-AdBlue® is used with diesel engines and is also known outside of Europe as DEF, ARLA 32 or AUS 32.
+It is used with diesel engines and is also known outside of Europe as DEF, ARLA 32 or AUS 32 in some countries.

 AdBlue® is used with diesel engines using SCR technology.
 This technology (Selective Catalytic Reduction) reduces harmful emissions (NOx).
 AdBlue® is injected into the catalyst of the SCR system,

 where it triggers a chemical reaction with the ammonia.
-This chemical reaction converts the toxic nitrogen oxides (NOx) into nitrogen (N2) and water vapor (H2O).
-Water vapor and nitrogen are naturally occurring gasses that are harmless to the environment.
+This chemical reaction converts the toxic nitrogen oxides (NOx) into nitrogen (N2) and water vapour (H2O).
+Water vapour and nitrogen are naturally occurring gasses that are harmless to the environment.

 Do I need AdBlue in my car?